If you’re feeling sad on Valentine’s Day, you’re not alone. Valentine’s Day can be a depressing holiday for a lot of people.

 - Listening to music

 Allowing these feelings doesn’t mean you have to add to your pain, though.
-Don’t torture yourself by watching romantic movies, reminiscing about the good times with your previous partner, cyber stalking your ex and his/her new lover, or drinking yourself into a stupor.
+Don’t torture yourself by watching romantic movies, reminiscing about the good times with your previous partner, cyberstalking your ex and his/her new lover, or drinking yourself into a stupor.

 - What words best describe your feelings?

-- What’s missing in your life?
+- Is something missing in your life?
+What is it?